|an industrial kit for jewellery, gold, and silver||kilns at paragonkilns.co.uk or making jewellery at kitiki.co.uk|

-The Kitiki Industrial Tumbler Kit is generally used for polishing jewellery and metals, although it has other applicatons.
-It's popular for putting a lustre on silver and anything made from Art Clay metal clays and PMC silver clays.
+The Industrial Tumbler Kit is generally used for polishing jewellery and metals, although it has other applicatons.
+It's ideal for putting a lustre on gold, silver, and pieces made from Art Clay metal clays and PMC silver clays.
+The large diameter drum is ideal for bangles, necklaces, torcs, and broaches, or just for more pieces at a time.

-The kit comprises a motor base, a 2000cc rubber drum with internal vanes, 1500gms of mixed-shape corrosion-resistant, stainless steel shot, and 225cc of barrelling compound to keep the drum, the shot, and your work clean.
-1500gms of media is right for the drum size: 1000gms isn't enough.
+The kit comprises a motor base, a 2000cc rubber drum with internal vanes, 1000gms of mixed-shape corrosion-resistant stainless-steel shot, and 225cc of barrelling compound to keep the drum, the shot, and your work clean.

 To look at the pop-up photos, hold your mouse over the zoom buttons below: you don't need to click.

-The kit comprises a motor base, a 2000gm rubber drum with internal vanes, 1500gms of mixed-shape corrosion-resistant, stainless steel shot, and 225cc of barrelling compound to keep the drum, the shot, and your work clean.
-It's based on the Beach Lapidary ST7.
+The kit comprises a CE Marked motor base, a 2000cc 176mm x 113mm diameter rubber drum with internal vanes, 1000gms of mixed-shape corrosion-resistant stainless steel shot, and 225cc of barrelling compound to keep the drum, the shot, and your work clean.
+The kit uses the Beach Lapidary ST7 motor base which is guaranteed by the manufacturer for five years: providing you've cared for it.

 The motor is rated at 230V-240V 60W, so can use a regular mains socket.
 It's fully-enclosed inside a vented steel case rather than, as with some tumblers, exposed at one end: so it's less prone to damage and damp, and takes up less space.